nchain-innovation/utxo-as-a-service/docs/Project.md

 ## In Progress
 * Determine the file offset to locate blocks in block file (data/block.dat)
+    * found issue where on_block was setting offset to 0

 * Get web interface working
     * status message working